Zareef09/KYC-/README.md

 recording/logging artifacts, and configures webhook events so transcripts and structured answers can be stored locally in each intake record.

-For local webhook testing, expose FastAPI through a tunnel or use Vapi CLI forwarding to `http://localhost:8000/api/webhooks/vapi`.
+for local webhook testing, expose FastAPI through a tunnel or use Vapi CLI forwarding to `http://localhost:8000/api/webhooks/vapi`.

-When `VAPI_WEBHOOK_SECRET` is set, the setup script appends it as `?secret=...` to the configured server URL.
+when `VAPI_WEBHOOK_SECRET` is set, the setup script appends it as `?secret=...` to the configured server URL.
 The FastAPI webhook also accepts the same value through `X-Vapi-Secret` or `Authorization: Bearer ...`.